SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/connect-k8sv2.png "Connect Kubernetes")

-   > **Note**: While running the above command, if you face an error stating **Could not retrieve credential from local cache**, run the following command to log in to the azure portal again.
+   > **Note**: While running the above command, if you face an error stating **Could not retrieve credential from local cache**, run the following command to log in to the Azure portal again.

    ```
    az login -u $AppID --service-principal --tenant $TenantID -p $AppSecret
    ```